jnsLs/MoINN/README.md

 ```

 The dataset will be downloaded automatically to `spk_workdir/data`, if it does not exist yet.
 Then, the training will be started.
+We provide a pretrained SchNet model, which can serve as a
+representation model for the training of a pretrained MoINN model.
+It is stored in ```trained_models/schnet_model```.

 Training of an end-to-end MoINN model is performed with the following command: